Totchinuko/apiconan.totchinuko.fr/patches/chat.1.3.x.md

 `1.3.5`
 - Mention background color is now a separated parameter with alpha support.

+`1.3.7`
+- Removal of nameplate settings, as it has been moved to sudo.

 ## Fixes
 `1.3.0`
 - Fixing some unintended behavior with the RR and Devious Desire window